profile photo

 VennDiagram Demonstrating and Reducing Shortcuts in Vision-Language Representation Learning.

-Maurits Bleeker*, Mariya Hendriksen*, Andrew Yates, Maarten de Rijke (co-first author)
+Maurits Bleeker*, Mariya Hendriksen*, Andrew Yates, Maarten de Rijke

 TMLR, 2024

-arXiv / bibtex / Github
+arXiv / bibtex / GitHub

 We propose a framework to examine the shortcut learning problem in the context of Vision-Language contrastive representation learning with multiple captions per image.
 We show how this problem can be partially mitigated using a form of text reconstruction and implicit feature modification.